Create the workflow

 Session State

-to cache intermediate results in a database.
+Use the session_state to cache intermediate results in a database.

-dictionary that you can use to cache intermediate results.
-Provide your workflows with storage
+All Workflows come with a session_state dictionary that you can use to cache intermediate results.
+Provide your workflows with storage and a session_id to enable caching.

-For example, you can use the SqlWorkflowStorage
+For example, you can use the SqlWorkflowStorage to cache results in a Sqlite database.

 # Create the workflow